-Commanders can also be held responsible for failure to take action.
+Commanders can also be held responsible for failure to act.
 Armed forces or groups are generally placed under a command that is responsible for the conduct of its subordinates.
 As a result, in order to make the system effective, hierarchical superiors should be held to account when they fail to take proper measures to prevent their subordinates from committing serious violations of international humanitarian law.
 They may therefore be held to be responsible for criminal activities to which they made no personal contribution.
 It is also worth noting that superior orders are not a defence for crimes.

-Military Commanders also have specific responsibilities regarding the implementation of Rules of Engagement.
+Military and Police Commanders also have specific responsibilities regarding the implementation of Rules of Engagement/Directive on the Use of Force.